Connic

 How It Works

 The web_search tool allows your agent to search the web for real-time information.
-It returns an AI-generated summary along with a list of relevant search results including titles, URLs, and content snippets.
+It returns a list of relevant search results including titles, URLs, and content snippets.
+You can optionally geo-target results by country or include recent news articles.

 Pricing: Each call to web_search adds 1 additional run to your billing.
 For example, a run with 2 web searches counts as 3 runs (1 base + 2 searches).